 An S1G AP may set the wakeup timer (Duration field) as the duration to a TBTT in the responding control frame (either NDP ACK or Modified NDP ACK frame) and treat the non-TIM STA as a TIM STA starting from the TBTT.
 After the amount of time that is equal to the Duration field value in the responding control frame from the S1G AP, the dozing low power non-TIM S1G STA may shall wake up to receive the beacon.
 Upon receiving the beacon, the STA infers from the TIM element that it is treated as a TIM STA and operates as a TIM STA from then on.
 The S1G STA returns to the non-TIM STA operation mode if the S1G AP indicates that there is no more data buffered for the S1G STA and the S1G STA indicates to the S1G AP that there is no more data to transmit.
 The S1G AP treats the S1G STA as a non-TIM STA if the STA indicates that there is no more data to transmit and the S1G AP indicates that there is no more data buffered for the STA.
 If the S1G AP sets the timer to 0, it indicates that there is no sleep duration for the low power S1G STA.

-[CID843]

-An S1G AP may set the wakeup timer (Duration field) as the duration to a service period in the responding control frame (either NDP ACK or Modified NDP ACK frame).
-See the details in subclause 10.2.1.6.